 Javad’s fear returned the moment he walked into the arena.
 But rather than paralyzing him, he treated this emotion like an unwelcome visitor.
 A bringer of pain.
 His opponent was an immense man, bald with large scars across his face and neck.
 He held a two-handed cleaver in his hand, but it seemed small compared to his size.
 Javad felt the fear and balanced it against the facts.
 The man’s record was nothing special.
 He’d lost as much as he’d won.
-Javad spotted a noticeable limp in the big guy’s step.
+There was a noticeable limp in the big guy’s step.

 The man laughed at his size.
 Javad felt like his heart had stopped the moment the gong sounded.
 Before his own terror could stop him, Javad rushed in and drew his sword, swinging in the same motion at the looming giant.
 The big man didn’t even respond as the blade slashed across his arm.
 It cut through his leather armguard and carved deep into his forearm.
 A couple of seconds later, blood flowed, and the man stepped back in surprise.